 Clearwire, which is attempting to build a high-speed national wireless network, needs additional funding to complete the system, said Houston-based Crest Financial, which owns a 6.6 percent stake in the company.
 Sprint, which leases Clearwire’s network to serve its mobile-phone customers, is the business’s largest customer.

 Susan Johnston, a spokeswoman for Bellevue, Washington- based Clearwire, declined to comment, as did Bill White, a spokesman for Overland Park, Kansas-based Sprint.

-Clearwire shares (CLWR) fell 3.6 percent to $2.12 at the close in New York, mirroring a broader market decline.
+Clearwire shares (CLWR:US) fell 3.6 percent to $2.12 at the close in New York, mirroring a broader market decline.
 The stock has climbed 9.3 percent this year.

 To contact the reporter on this story: Nick Turner in New York at email@example.com

 To contact the editor responsible for this story: Nick Turner at firstname.lastname@example.org